Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 Read more: Art Portfolio Ideas: Jumpstart Your Portfolio With These Ideas

-Portfolio Review Questions
+Art Portfolio Review Questions

 As I look through a portfolio, I ask a lot of questions.
 I’ll ask things like:

 Sometimes I’m confirming hunches or trying to figure something out.
-As we talk I’m trying to learn about your interests and personality through your work.
+As we talk, I’m trying to learn about your interests and personality through your work.

 Art Portfolio Examples

-I’ve been doing this kind of experiment on my own work for years, and I show students how it changes their work when I edit their work during a portfolio review.
+I’ve been doing this kind of experiment on my own artwork for years, and I show students how it changes their work when I edit their work during a portfolio review.
 I understand that my portfolio might not be considered great by today’s standards.
 There is a part of me that wants to defend my high school portfolio, but honestly, it is what it is.
 If you’d like to see my current work, my current portfolio is on my website.

 The fifth art portfolio example is a combination, it’s the kind of portfolio I would put together if I was advocating for a student in a scholarship review.
+There are fewer pieces, and I included only the strongest technical and conceptual work.

 The process of editing a portfolio tends to come easier for photographers because so much of the work of photography is editing.
 They’re constantly analyzing different shots and deciding what to keep or print.